-The "Fast Idle" lever on the gear shift/throttle control allows the operator to increase engine RPM for warm-up without shifting the engines into gear.
+The "THROTTLE ONLY" button on the gear shift/ throttle control allows the operator to increase engine RPM for warm-up without shifting the engines into gear.

-- Be sure that the gear shift and throttle control handle is in the NEUTRAL position. - Start the engine.
+• Be sure that the gear shift and throttle control handle is in the NEUTRAL position.